 Using a USB transmitter, the Arctis offers excellent battery life and range.
 Audio quality is sublime, regardless of the application; it’s just as happy with your music library as it is with Battlefield 1.
 The headset also employs DTS Headphone:X when gaming on a PC, providing an extra sense of space through virtual surround sound.

 If you’re a PS4 or PC player and have around £150 to spend on a headset, then look no further.
-And if you’re an Xbox One fan, the Steels-
+The Arctis 7 is an outstanding piece of audio equipment.
+Not only is it built to look and feel expensive, but its functional design makes it a joy to use for hours on end.

 - Read our full SteelSeries Arctis 7 review

-The greatest gaming cans you can buy for under £100
+The greatest wireless gaming cans you can buy for under £100

 - Tasteful design